Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/CompulsoryFigures.md

 things in ways that are not understood by the rest of the team and prevent them from achieving a good design outcome.*

-**No matter how good the individual members of a team may be, they will not succeed if they can't work effectively together, because then none of them will get a high mark on this course.**
+**No matter how good the individual members of a team may be, the team will not succeed if they can't work effectively together, and then none of them will get a high mark on this course.**

 ***The importance of good teamwork in this course cannot be overstated.***